Aspose/releases.aspose.com/content/en/words/net/release-notes/2024/aspose-words-for-net-24-1-release-notes.md

 Related issue: WORDSNET-25650 and WORDSNET-16553

-Previously, when **ExportListLabels.ByHtmlTags** value was specified for **HtmlSaveOptions.ExportListLabels** save option, some lists could nevertheless be exported as inline text using <p> tags.
+Previously, when **ExportListLabels.ByHtmlTags** value was specified for **HtmlSaveOptions.ExportListLabels** save option, some lists could nevertheless be exported as inline text using 'p' tags.

-Now, when **ExportListLabels.ByHtmlTags** value is specified for **HtmlSaveOptions.ExportListLabels** save option, all lists are exported as HTML native elements using <ul>, <ol> and <li> tags.
+Now, when **ExportListLabels.ByHtmlTags** value is specified for **HtmlSaveOptions.ExportListLabels** save option, all lists are exported as HTML native elements using 'ul', 'ol' and 'li' tags.

 Some moments worth mentioning regarding new behavior when **ExportListLabels.ByHtmlTags** value is specified for **HtmlSaveOptions.ExportListLabels** save option:

-Previously lists with Heading styles were exported as inline text using <h1>, <h2>, <h3>, <h4>, <h5> and <h6> tags.
-Now they are exported as HTML native elements using <ul>, <ol> and <li> tags and their styles won't be preserved after DOCX->HTML->DOCX round-trip.
+Previously lists with Heading styles were exported as inline text using 'h1', 'h2', 'h3', 'h4', 'h5' and 'h6' tags.
+Now they are exported as HTML native elements using 'ul', 'ol' and 'li' tags and their styles won't be preserved after DOCX->HTML->DOCX round-trip.

-Previously lists with delete revision were exported as inline text using <p> tags.
-Now they are exported as HTML native elements using <ul>, <ol> and <li> tags and some decrease in the quality of such lists is possible.
+Previously lists with delete revision were exported as inline text using 'p' tags.
+Now they are exported as HTML native elements using 'ul', 'ol' and 'li' tags and some decrease in the quality of such lists is possible.

 When a document is exported to MHTML, strikethrough and underline formatting is no longer applied to list markers.
 If these changes in behavior are critical, you can use **ExportListLabels.Auto** value instead of **ExportListLabels.ByHtmlTags** value for **HtmlSaveOptions.ExportListLabels** save option, because previously their behavior was quite the same.